-As a way to compare the behavior of clock\nanosleep() and nanosleep(), I modified nanosleep\demo2.c slightly, so that it calls clock\nanosleep() instead.
+To compare the behaviors of clock_nanosleep() and nanosleep(), I modified nanosleep_demo2.c slightly so that it calls clock_nanosleep() instead.
 To make it sleep for the specified interval (a relative sleep), I used the strategy described in the preceding pseudocode.
-The relevant portions of this revised program, named clock\nanosleep\demo.c, is in Listing 9-3.
+The relevant portions of this revised program, named clock_nanosleep_demo.c, are in Listing 9-3.
 The complete program is in the book's source code distribution.

 '''

 clock_nanosleep #include "common hdrs.h"

 demo.c #include "time utils.h"

 --snip--

 int main(int argc, char argv[])

 {

 --snip--

 printf("Delaying for %10.10f seconds...\n", delay);

 if ( -1 == clock gettime(CLOCK MONOTONIC, &starttime) )

 fatal error(errno, "clock gettime");

 / Add delay time to clock time. /

 add dbl to timespec(delay, &starttime, &endsleep);

 / Repeatedly call clock nanosleep() until it returns 0. /

 do {

 retval = clock nanosleep(CLOCK MONOTONIC, TIMER ABSTIME,

 &endsleep, NULL);

 if ( retval != EINTR && retval > 0 ) / An error, not an interrupt /

-fatal error(errno, "nanosleep");

-} while ( retval != 0 );

-/ Repeat until retval is zero. /

 '''